-Under the proposed laws, a woman who consents to, assists in or performs a termination on herself, does not commit an offence.
+A woman who consents to, assists in or performs a termination on herself, does not commit an offence.

 A medical practitioner may perform a termination on a woman who is not more than 22 weeks pregnant.

-If a woman is more than 22 weeks pregnant, a medical practitioner may perform a termination only if the medical practitioner has consulted with another medication practitioner who agrees that the termination should be performed (except in an emergency where it is considered that the termination is necessary to save the woman’s life or the life of another unborn child).
-The medical practitioner must consider factors including all relevant medical circumstances, the woman’s current and future physical, psychological and social circumstances and professional standards and guidelines.
+If a woman is more than 22 weeks pregnant, a medical practitioner may perform a termination only if the medical practitioner has consulted with another medical practitioner who agrees that the termination should be performed (except in an emergency where it is considered that the termination is necessary to save the woman’s life or the life of another unborn child).
+The medical practitioner must consider factors including all relevant medical circumstances, the woman’s current and future physical, psychological and social circumstances, and professional standards and guidelines.

 If a medical practitioner has a conscientious objection (a seriously held belief or moral concern), they must refer the woman to another practitioner.